gjpelletier/PyOAE/README.md

 - opt_total_borate (Choice of boron:sal, default=2)
 - opt_k_fluoride (Choice of hydrogen fluoride dissociation constant, default=2)

-Below is an example showing the sensitivity of etamax, with a perturbation ∆TA=1 umol/kg, for the following different dissociation constants for carbonic acid:
+Below is an example showing the sensitivity of etamax, with ∆TA=1 umol/kg, for the following different dissociation constants for carbonic acid:

 - Scenario 1: opt_k_carbonic=10 (default using Lueker et al 2000)
 - Scenario 2: opt_k_carbonic=4 (refit of Mehrbach 1973 by Dickson and Millero 1987)